-Viseu is a city unknown to many tourists (especially foreigners), however it has much to offer, unlike many cities in Portugal!
+Viseu is a city unknown to many tourists (especially foreigners), however it has much to offer, unlike other cities in Portugal!
 It’s not by chance that this city has been elected for several times as the best city to live in Portugal.

 After you visit the wonderful places in Viseu (see below), you’ll have the opportunity to go to other amazing locations in 100 km radius such as Douro Valley, the beautiful Serra da Estrela, the 12 historic villages of Portugal, Aveiro, Paiva Walkways and the National Forest of Buçaco.

-Get to know a little more about the city’s history.
+Next, get to know a little more about the city’s history.

 Viseu is a city that dates back to the Iron Age.
 This city was conquered by the Romans, despite strong opposition by the Lusitanians (the Portuguese ancestors).